 Plant propagation can be a scary process.
 Even if you’re new to flora propagation, the Mass Cane plant can be straightforward and stress-free.

 The two most widely accepted methods of propagation are cane cuttings and division.

 Both aren’t all that tricky.
-We will be providing steps for cane cutting propagation later on in the article!
+We will be providing steps for cane-cutting propagation later on in the article!

-These plants are members of the genus Dracaena, a group of flowering species comprised of succulent shrubs and trees.
+These plants are members of the genus Dracaena, a flowering species of succulent shrubs and trees.

 Don’t worry.
 This wouldn’t happen in your home.